Jagged Little Pill: Recording

 The album's most successful single "Ironic" was the third track to be written for the album.
 In an interview with Christopher Walsh of Billboard, Ballard explained how he and Morissette met, and how "Ironic" was written.
 He commented: "I'm telling you, within 15 minutes we were at it — just writing.
 'Ironic' was the third song we wrote.
 Oh God, we were just having fun.
 I thought 'I don't know what this is — what genre it is — who knows?
 It's just good'."

 The lead single, "You Oughta Know", has guitar by Dave Navarro and bass by Flea of Red Hot Chili Peppers.
 The song was written with a different instrumentation; the pair were then asked to re-write the music – something Navarro described as being "A lot like a remix ...
 The structure of the song was in place but there were no guide tracks, we just had the vocal to work from.
 It was just a good time and we basically jammed until we found something we were both happy with.
 Alanis was happy too."

 The first song to be shown to A&R and record company people was "Perfect", with a simple arrangement containing only Morissette's vocals and Ballard's acoustic guitar.
-In December 1994, before Morissette penned a deal with Maverick Records, the duo took the demos to a studio and began working on full band arrangements for 5 songs: You Oughta Know, Right Through You, Forgiven, Wake Up and Mary Jane.
+In December 1994, the duo took the demos to a studio and began working on full band arrangements for 5 songs: "You Oughta Know", "Right Through You", "Forgiven", "Wake Up" and "Mary Jane".
 Los Angeles engineer Chris Fogel engineered the sessions.
+By January 1995, having been passed over by many labels, Ballard was considering an independent release before Morissette's lawyer Ken Hertz arranged a meeting with Guy Oseary, who worked at A&R for Maverick Records.
+Oseary said he got interested in working with Morissette right at the beginning of "Perfect", which he would later describe as "the first time I heard anyone tell stories that way and express themselves in such a manner", and within two days Morissette was signed with the label.